deividas-strole/lawander-ai-travel-assistant/README.md

 LaWander is an AI-powered travel itinerary generator built with Java, Spring Boot, React, JavaScript, and PostgreSQL.
 Developed by Deividas Strole, this full-stack application helps users create personalized travel plans by simply entering a destination and trip duration.
 The AI generates a detailed day-by-day itinerary and displays points of interest on an interactive map.

-This project, created by Deividas Strole, showcases modern full-stack development, AI integration, database management, and interactive frontend features — perfect for anyone interested in travel tech or building intelligent web applications
+This project, created by Deividas Strole, showcases modern full-stack development, AI integration, database management, and interactive frontend features — perfect for anyone interested in travel tech or building intelligent web applications.

 🚀 Overview